Cervical Myelopathy – Spinal Cord Compression

 Many studies have been done to find out relationships and risk factors without significant conclusions.
 A 2014 study in the Spine Journal found that cord compression in combination with vertical spinal cord motion contributes to deterioration in cervical myelopathy.

 You should have an understanding of the causes and symptoms.
 It is important to understand that neck problems may cause symptoms that extend beyond a local area and recognize these symptoms in yourself and others so that prompt attention can be addressed.
-While home care products can help with relief; the worse the symptoms, the more likely surgery is necessary.
+While home care products can help with relief; the worse the symptoms, the more likely surgery is necessary and there may be negative consequences for delay.

 A 2019 study in the Journal of Neurosurgical Sciences found those undergoing spinal fusion for cervical myelopathy had a high prevalence of Vitamin D deficiency, which was associated with greater disability and worse outcomes.
 If your levels are less than 30 ng/mL, vitamin D supplementation may be a wise choice.